Our Response to the Immigration White Paper

 A spokesperson for the Russell Group Students’ Unions (RGSU) said:

-We are therefore disappointed by the Government's proposal to reduce the Graduate Visa route to 18 months.
-International students have proven to contribute billions to the UK economy each year and help fill critical skills shortages in our workforce, yet this policy directly contradicts the Government's economic growth agenda.
+We are disappointed by the Government's proposal to reduce the Graduate Visa route to 18 months.
+International students have proven to contribute billions to the UK economy each year, yet this policy directly contradicts the Government's economic growth agenda.
 Reducing this visa to 18 months will further deter employers from hiring graduates on this visa, damaging the attractiveness of UK higher education and negatively impacting our economy.

 We strongly urge the Government to review our report with UKCISA, which provides in-depth analysis and insights into the experiences and contributions of international students.
-Additionally, regarding the proposed levy on higher education providers' income from international students, we stress that this must not impact international student tuition fees.
-The Government should clearly outline how these funds will be reinvested into enhancing the higher education and skills sector, as well as improving the international student experience.
+Additionally, regarding the proposed levy on higher education providers' income from international students, we believe that universities would have no choice but to pass this on to international students, further impacting their experience and the global competitiveness of UK higher education.